 What I Use in My Vegetable Garden

 For several years, I used black plastic mulch in my vegetable garden after I moved my garden to an area that was overrun by crabgrass.
 It worked great at suppressing the crabgrass.

 And I might still be using it, except for the fact that my local store changed to a different variety of black plastic.
 The new stuff was absolutely terrible.
 Usually I get 2 years from each piece.
 I actually got 5 years out of the plastic around my strawberries!
 I put down the new plastic in March of this year and by June it was already shredding.
 (And yes, it was the same thickness, just a different brand.)

-So I had to rip up the plastic (and pick up all the little pieces ?).
+So I had to rip up the plastic (and pick up all the little pieces!!!).
 It is difficult to put plastic down around already established plants, so I decided to use newspaper and top it with pine bark mulch.

 This is definitely more pleasing to the eye than the plastic, however, I don’t think this would have kept the crabgrass from coming back.
 But since the plastic was down for about 4 years, I haven’t seen much crabgrass in my garden.
 Going forward, this is what I plan to use.
 (However, if I create any new garden beds, I’ll be looking for my old brand of black plastic!)

-So choosing a type of mulch for your vegetable garden is really a matter of personal preference.
+So choosing the best type of mulch for your vegetable garden is really a matter of personal preference.
 It partly depends on cost and what you are able to locate in your area, as well as what you hope to accomplish by using the mulch.
 If you have any questions on what type of mulch to use, leave a comment below.